 About this page: This page will host course-specific page links, documents, images, and contextual information related to authors and works being studied during the semester.
-It will contain information that supplements, but does not replace, the contents of Blackboard and will be a platform that is, in many cases, more quickly and easily accessible than Blackboard
+It will contain information that supplements, but does not replace, the contents of Canvas and will be a platform that is, in many cases, more quickly and easily accessible than Canvas.

 - Read contributions from your classmates and/or contribute your own.

 Email them to me at email@example.com

 - Click here to read previous student contributions